wjallen/ctls2018/docs/reproducibility_git_04.md

 ```

 So far, so good:
-we've added one line to the end of the file
+we've added a few lines to the end of the file
 (shown with a `+` in the first column).
 Now let's put that change in the staging area
 and see what `git diff` reports: